vmalik712/hackmun/committees/pacificislands.md

 ---
-title: "Special Conference on the International Law of Outer Space"
+title: "Conference on Pacific Islands: Rising Sea Levels and Relocation"
-chairs: "Afsana Dhali and Tibet Yakut"
+chairs: "Ben Iaderosa"
 email: "outerspacehackmun@gmail.com"
 guide: "/guides/outerspaceguide.pdf"
-image: "/images/outerspace.png"
+image: "/images/pacificislands.png"
-description: "Discuss how the world will handle the future of peaceful military regulations, political boundaries, law, international trade and economics in outer space."
+description: "Discuss and decide on how the world will deal with pacific island inhabitants amid the climate crisis: Are their sinking nations able to be saved?
+To where will their citizens relocate?"
 type: "General Assembly"
 ms: false
 ---